Car Detailing Costs: Is It Cheaper To DIY?

 DIY car detailing can cost as little or as much as you’re willing to spend, because there are endless options for the cleaning compounds and tools, like car buffers and upholstery steamers.

-For example, a car buffer can cost $39 to $180.
+For example, a car buffer comes in a wide range of prices from the lower side to the more expensive.
 An upholstery steamer starts at about $100 (this Bissell best seller is $120).
-For the interior compounds, cleaners and cloths, a car detailing kit is a convenient way to start, like this kit from Meguiar’s for $57.
+For the interior compounds, cleaners and cloths, a car detailing kit is a convenient way to start, like this kit from Meguiar’s.

 Because you can get many uses from the tools and cleaning products, they save money.
 But it’s up to you to determine how much your time is worth.